MehmetKaplan/DeviseSample/README.md

 7. To use SSL
 	- A good roadmap is here: http://blog.bigbinary.com/2016/08/24/rails-5-adds-more-control-to-fine-tuning-ssl-usage.html
 	- Add following lines to ```config/environments/development.rb```, ```config/environments/production.rb```, ```config/environments/test.rb```.

+	*THE FIRST THREE COMING FROM DEVISE, CAN WE OMIT IF WE DO NOT USE DEVISE???*
 	```Ruby
 	config.to_prepare { Devise::SessionsController.force_ssl }
 	config.to_prepare { Devise::RegistrationsController.force_ssl }